pyOpenSci/handbook/community/github/continuous-integration.md

 3. **Make the necessary changes** to fix the issue.
 4. **Push the updated code** to the pull request to trigger the CI checks again.

-If something isn't working as expected or you are having a hard time understanding why CI is failing (we've all been there!) please ping someone else in the organization for help.
+If something isn't working as expected or you are having a hard time understanding why CI is failing (we've all been there!), please ping someone else in the organization for help.
 As a pyOpenSci community, we are always here to help each other.

 If all CI checks are green, you are good to go.
-Ping someone to review your pull request.
-The pull request can be merged once you have a approval from another repository owner.
+Ping a pyOpenSci repository owner on GitHub to review your pull request.
+The pull request can be merged once you have approval from another repository owner.

+If you don't know who to ping, no worries.
+Someone from the pyOpenSci organization will see your pull request and get back to you.

 :::{note}
-Generally we require a single passing approval in order to merge a pull request. however, in some cases, if you are a pyOpenSci staff member or community member with admin / write access, it could be the case that you need to merge something immediately (ie fixing a small piece of breaking code, a spelling error, or adding a new piece of content that has already been agreed upon).
+Generally we require a single passing approval in order to merge a pull request.
+However, in some cases, if you are a pyOpenSci staff member or community member with admin / write access, it could be the case that you need to merge something immediately (i.e. fixing a small piece of breaking code, a spelling error, or adding a new piece of content that has already been agreed upon).
 :::

 ## CI and outside contributors

 If someone from outside of the pyOpenSci organization submits a pull request, then someone within the organization needs to approve and run CI.
 If you have those super powers, please go ahead and allow CI to run for new contributors.
-You can’t break anything by running CI so always feel confident in our repos clicking that button if the PR is legitimate and submitted from a valid user!
+You can’t break anything by running CI, so always feel confident in our repos when you click that button, assuming that the PR is legitimate and submitted from a valid user!

 Next to each CI step that was run, there is a details button.
 If you click on that link, it will give you more information about what has run / not run as expected in the build.